Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Cykl.md

 - The data feed uses one of the supported standards 👍
 - The feed is updated frequently 👍
-- We have to check if the data specification is followed perfectly
+- Cykl follows the data specification perfectly 👍
 - Cykl offers data of all vehicles
 - Cykl does not offer 'vehicle type' in their data feed yet